 Literary Life Launch: As I describe on the About Vaughn page (just a click away), my writing journey started with Tolkien in the sixth grade.
-Still, it took me a long time to get to the actual writing, but in a way, I’m glad.
-During my twenty years in the business world I read quite a bit of epic fantasy, but even more historical fiction and nonfiction.
+Still, it took three decades to get to the actual writing, but in a way, I’m glad.
+During my years in the business world I read quite a bit of epic fantasy, but even more historical fiction and nonfiction.
 My life experience and breadth of reading meant I was bringing more to the party.

 Tropes Ahoy: Although I consider him the father of the modern genre, I knew I didn’t want to recycle Tolkien.
-I was interested in many of tropes of the genre (the world-building, the hero’s quest, the reluctant king, the eruption of evil) but less so in others (intelligent non-humans or the use of magic).
-And although many of the tropes were tired and overused, I was interested in exploring new ways to examine them.
-I became particularly interested in the origins of legend and myth.
+I’m interested in many of tropes of the genre (the world-building, the hero’s quest, the reluctant king, the lost glory of a previous era) but less so in others (sentient non-humans or the use of magic).
+And although many of the tropes are tired and overused, I’m interested in discovering new ways to examine them.
+Which led me to an exploration of the origins of legend and myth.

 Alaric’s Lost Diary: So why not just write historical fiction?
-In my reading I came across Alaric, the Goth who famously sacked Rome first.
-I learned that he was a former Federati (foreign fighter of the Roman army), that he was trying to gain rightful payment for his men, and that he did relatively little damage and left (unlike the Vandals, whose antics in sacking Rome coined our modern term vandalism).
-I immediately thought Alaric’s was a story that needed to be told, and from the Gothic perspective.
-Sadly, there is little source material, and what exists is written by the Romans.
+In my reading I came across the Goth king, Alaric, the first barbarian leader to sack Rome.
+I learned that he was a former Federati (foreign fighter of the Roman army).
+Seems Alaric besieged Rome in an effort he to gain rightful payment for his men, and that when he did resort to sacking the city, he did relatively little damage and left (unlike the Vandals, whose antics in sacking Rome coined our modern term vandalism).
+I immediately thought Alaric’s was a story that needs to be told, and from the Gothic perspective.
+Sadly, there is little source material, and what little exists is by Roman sources.
 If Alaric or his fellows wrote anything about themselves, it didn’t survive.
-Short of finding Alaric’s secret diary (sources say he was literate), writing from a Gothic perspective would be largely speculative.
+Short of finding Alaric’s secret diary (sources say he was literate) writing from a Gothic perspective would be largely speculative.
 In other words, I’d have to make stuff up.

 Conjuring Your Baggage: So why the alternate names?
 Why not use modern names for the places and peoples of my world?
 In a word: freedom.
 Historical fantasy allows me to pick and choose the elements of history, culture and religion I think will best serve the story.
 And it also gives me a bit of distance from the readers’ preconceptions.
-If I say Gothic warrior or Roman legionnaire, your mind instantly conjures some preconceived notions.
-I simply wanted the freedom and distance to tell my story without those associations.
+If I say Gothic warrior or Roman legionnaire, a reader instantly conjures preconceptions.
+I’m simply seeking the freedom and distance to tell my stories without those associations.

 What’s so fantastic?
-I mentioned my interest in the origins of legend and some of the tropes of epic fantasy.
-But I was less enamored with the elements of the genre that make it, well… fantastic.
+I mentioned my interest in the origins of legend, and how I’m less enamored with the elements of the genre that make it, well… fantastic.
 My work has no system of magic, but my world is steeped in mysticism.
 I have no dragons, elves or wizards (I do have a seeress or three).
 I suppose my most fantastic element is the Skolani—an all female warrior sect, oath-bound allies of the Gottari and sacred guardians of Dania’s borders.
 I wrote another article on why I felt the need to create kickass warrior chicks, but in a nutshell, it was to write strong female characters.
-I wanted strong women in an atmospherically correct ancient setting without any pretense to their strength being glaring or even unusual.
-So I made ‘em up, using all the historically accurate trappings as I could gather.
-Take my word for it, the Skolani are fantastic.
-Perhaps my proudest creation.
+I want to portray strong women in an atmospherically correct ancient setting without any pretense to their strength being unusual.
+So I made ‘em up, using all the historical trappings as I could gather.
+And if I might, the Skolani are indeed fantastic.

-Inversion vs. Deconstruction: As I said, I was interested reexamining tropes from new angles.
-So I started with a megalomaniac king, who gains his realm through violent conquest and is killed by the empire before the story starts.
-His son is not just a reluctant king, but actively resistant to kingship.
-His mother is either a seeress or nuts (reader gets to choose).
+Inversion vs. Deconstruction: As I said, I’m interested reexamining tropes from new angles.
+So I started with the ambitious heir of a banished chieftain, bent on restoring his family’s status and honor.
+I added a priestess who is either a seeress or nuts (reader gets to choose).
 There is a prophecy, but I was more interested in how those assigned to a destiny react to having it thrust upon them.
-My hero’s quest is actually flight.
-Rather than an eruption of evil or a dark lord, I have the coming of the Romans at the direction and behest of imperial bureaucrats.
-And they certainly aren’t inherently evil.
-I wanted to explore the motives of each side, what comes of the xenophobia of an epic culture clash.
-For me it was interesting and fun to show the points of view of characters on both sides.
-But I wasn’t seeking to tear tropes apart or down (as is so popular these days).
-I wanted to explore choice and honor, friendship and loyalty, love and loss.
+Rather than an eruption of evil or a dark lord, I have insidious internal political strife, which spurs the coming of the Romans, all incited by the actions of demagogues and bureaucrats.
+And the imperials certainly aren’t inherently evil.
+I wanted to explore the motives of each side, what comes of divisiveness born or resentment and fear, followed by what comes of the xenophobia of an epic culture clash.
+I feel it’s more revealing to show the points of view of characters on both sides.
+But I’m not seeking to tear tropes apart (as is so popular these days).
+I want to explore choice and honor, friendship and loyalty, love and loss.

 Invoking the Muse: I had no idea what a powerful experience I was in for when I started this journey.
-In his book The War of Art, Steven Pressfield speaks of finding your muse through doing the work.
-I dug in, working steadily every chance I got, and was rewarded by Her blessed inspiration.
-So many times I would wonder, Where is this stuff coming from?
-So many times I would try to force a character or a plot element, only to find myself corrected by my muse.
+So many times I’ve wondered, Where is this stuff coming from?
 I have laughed and cried with my characters.
-I worked diligently through the first draft primarily to find out what happened next, and how it ended.
-And, hopefully without sounding pompous or self-congratulatory, I remain amazed by what came of my efforts.
+I continue to work diligently, in large part to find out what happens next.
+And, hopefully without sounding pompous or self-congratulatory, I remain amazed by what continues to come of the effort.

 The Road Goes Ever On: I have learned more about myself on this journey than through any other aspect of my life.
-And I remain humbly grateful for the blessings I have received thus far.
-One of my fondest hopes is that readers will not only enjoy the work, but will be inspired, provoked, moved, made curious, and left reflecting.
-Another of my fondest hopes is to do it again and again, to have succeeded to the point where you, the reader, will happily accompany me each time.
+And I remain humbly grateful for the blessings.
+One of my fondest hopes is that readers will not only enjoy the stories set in Dania, but will be inspired, provoked, moved, and left reflecting.
+Another of my fondest hopes is to do this again and again, to have succeeded to the point where you, the reader, will happily accompany me each time.
 So pour forth (into a cup) and cozy up by the hearth.
 Together, my brothers and sisters; forth to Dania, and beyond!
-Fluga Fram!